Gluten-Free Amaretto Cannoli Cake Recipe

 I wanted to create an Italian-style gluten-free cannoli layer cake that would be perfect for the upcoming holidays.
 So it had to be extra special.

-This coming week, we celebrate US Thanksgiving, and gluten-free desserts such as pumpkin pie, apple pie, and pecan pie are always on top of the list.
-However, I would like to add another gluten-free dessert—the pretty gluten-free amaretto cannoli cake this year.
+This coming week, we celebrate US Thanksgiving, and gluten-free desserts such as pumpkin pie, crust-free apple pie, and gluten free chocolate pecan shortbread are always on top of the list.
+However, I would like to add another gluten-free dessert this year—the pretty gluten-free amaretto cannoli cake.

 I adapted my gluten-free carrot cake without the carrots for the cake itself and changed up the flavour by adding coffee, orange zest and amaretto liqueur.
 It’s a very simple cake using a gluten-free flour blend.